TN 6 (08-15)

 appoint a payee,

-decide misuse and negligence determinations in all cases.
+make misuse and negligence determinations in all cases,

 2. Service representative responsibility